Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise

 \section{Conclusions}

-This work introduces DEC theory, which is a QEC approach for correcting the output distribution of a quantum computation exactly.
-We analyze DEC for Pauli error channels (DEC-Pauli) theory.
-We prove that Pauli noise channels generate an assignment matrix with a circulant structure.
+This work introduces DEM for correcting the output distribution of a quantum computation.
+We provide a rigorous theoretical foundation.
+We prove that a composite Pauli error channel generates an assignment matrix that is described by a XOR convolution between the noise vector and the ideal distribution.
 Thus, we can correct the noisy output distribution via a FWHT.
-Therefore, DEC-Pauli does not require encoding of the logical qubits into more physical qubits and avoids the encoding overhead of QECC.
-The provided DEC implementation biases errors with twirling and requires execution of only 2 logical circuits.
+We introduced a novel noise vector tomography approach that requires only one logical circuit.
+Additionally, we derived accuracy bounds.
+The provided DEM implementation biases errors with twirling and requires execution of only 2 logical circuits.
 The results on quantum hardware show massive fidelity improvements for GHZ and Dicke state preparation, quantum phase estimation, and Grover Search.

 The error mitigation techniques of general error mitigation (GEM) \cite{Jattana_2020_generalErrorMitigForQuantCircs, dobler2024scalablegeneralerrormitigation} and measurement error mitigation (MEM) \cite{Maciejewski_2020MitigOfReadoutNoiseInNearTermQuantDevices, Nation_2021ScalableMitigOfMeasErrsOnQuantComp, Bo_2022EffQuantReadErrMitigForSparseMOONQD} use inversion of an assignment matrix.
-DEC significantly differs from these methods.
+DEM significantly differs from these methods.
 In MEM, the assignment matrix is only characterized for measurement errors.
 In GEM, the method explicitly avoids noise biasing.
 In both of these methods, a circulant structure is not known and the columns of the assignment matrix are independently characterized.
-Thus, a Fourier Transform is not used for inversion.
-Note that MEM theory corrects exactly for measurement Markovian errors \cite{Geller_2020_rigorousMeasErrCorrec}, but GEM is only an error mitigation process.
-DEC-Pauli theory encompasses MEM when measurement errors are biased to Pauli.
+Thus, a Transform is not used for inversion.
+Note that MEM theory corrects exactly for measurement Markovian errors \cite{Geller_2020_rigorousMeasErrCorrec}.